sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/index.md

 We support the use of [Kustomize](https://kustomize.io) to modify and customize our Kubernetes manifests.
 Kustomize is a template free way to customize configuration, in a Kubernetes like way with a simple configuration file.

+Some benefits of using Kustomize to generate manifests instead of modifying the base directly include:

+- Reduce the odds of encountering a merge conflict when [upgrading](update.md) - they allow you to separate your unique changes from the upstream bases.
+- Better enable us to support you if you run into issues, because how your deployment varies from our [reference deployment](#reference-repository) is encapsulated in a small set of files.

 For more information about how to use Kustomize with Sourcegraph, see our [customization guide](./configure.md#customizations) and [introduction to overlays](#overlays).

 #### Overlays